Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 Let $F$ be an $n$-input boolean function with a gate (realization) graph $G_g$, a directed rooted tree.
 We allocate energy to each gate to ensure that the circuit is $\delta$-reliable and is also energy efficient.
 Our goal is twofold: to characterize the minimum energy required by a circuit realization while having $\delta$-reliability and to understand the best reliability that can be achieved for a given energy budget.

-Using Pippenger's method of information propagation in a circuit \cite{Pippenger1988,Evans1994,EvansS1999}, one can show that to achieve $\delta$-reliability, for each input bit $i$, the following must be satisfied.
+Using information propagation we find that to achieve $\delta$-reliability, for each input bit $i$, we need:

 where $\mc{P}_i$ is the path in $G_g$ to the output gate from the gate to which $x_i$ is input.
 As in the case of uniform gates, this follows by inductively using \eqref{eq:gateCombine} and \eqref{eq:gateError} along the depth of $G_g$ from root to the terminal gate into which $x_i$ is an input.
-After some algebra the condition becomes
+After straightforward algebraic manipulations, the condition becomes

 where $\epsilon_g = \chi(e_g)$ for each $g \in \mc{V}_g$.
 We introduce the notation $\gamma(\delta)=\frac{1}{4} \ln\frac{1}{1-h(\delta)}$.
 Note that as $\epsilon_g \ge 0$, to satisfy the necessary condition for $\delta$-reliability, we only need to consider the {\em maximal paths} $\{\mc{P}_i\}$, where a path $\mc{P}_i$ for an input bit $i$ is maximal if there exists no bit $j\neq i$ such that $\mc{P}_i \subset \mc{P}_j$.
 Hence, the necessary condition for $\delta$-reliability is